mtwesley/greta.censored/README.md

 If you use the `greta.censored` package in your research, please cite it as follows:

-Wesley, M.-T. (2023). greta.censored: Extend Greta with Censored Distributions.
+greta.censored: Extend Greta with Censored Distributions.
 R package version 0.1.0. https://github.com/mtwesley/greta.censored